 Ownership of Mailbox Supports

-It is the goal of St. Louis County to provide right-of-way for the traveling public that is safe, efficient, and free of unnecessary hazards, while minimizing the inconvenience to property owners.
-Minnesota law declares certain mailbox installations to be a public nuisance, a road hazard, and a danger to the health and safety of the traveling public (Minnesota Rules Chapter 8818), and authorizes the road authority to remove and replace such a support (Minnesota Statute 169.072).
+St. Louis County strives to provide right-of-way for the traveling public that is safe, efficient and free of unnecessary hazards, while minimizing the inconvenience to property owners.
+Minnesota law authorizes the road authority to remove and replace certain mailbox (Minnesota Statute 169.072) installations if they are deemed to be a public nuisance, a road hazard, and/or a danger to the health and safety of the traveling public (Minnesota Rules Chapter 8818).

 Replacement of Unlawful Mailbox Supports and Installations